UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 It should be immediately obvious what items are curses, and what arent.

-## SPIKE: SIMPLE Anti-archetype items:
-- "If there are no REPEATER items on the plot, do XYZ"
-- "If there are no items with `Reroll` trigger on the plot, do XYZ"
-- "If there are no items with `Destroy` trigger on the plot, do XYZ"
---->
-Or, even simpler:
-- "Do XYZ.
-Destroy all items with Reroll trigger. (shape: KING-2)"  (anti-Reroll)
-- "Do XYZ.
-Destroy all REPEATER items. (shape: KING-2)"  (anti-REPEATER)
-- "Do XYZ.
-Item lives are limited to 3. (shape: KING-2)"   (anti-destroy)

 - Rework all the boring items.
 - Egg is pretty boring.
 (How about we have it generate -bonus instead of STICKY slots?)
 - Hammer items are *boring.* Perhaps they should divide `bonus` by 2 instead...?
 - (Discover any other "boring" items- either purge them, or make them more *broad*.)

-- IDEA: Items in shop / cloud-slots should have a 5% chance to spawn as FLOATY.

-- IDEA: Items in cloud/shop slots should have a 3% chance to spawn with REPEATER

 - Rotate-archetype needs to be a *bit* broader.